kwendell/frontend-nanodegree-arcade-game/README.md

 ===============================
 Game Play Instructions:

+The game is started by opening the index.html file in a browser.
+The URL to do that is  <hostname>/frontend-nanodegree-arcade-game/index.xml, where <hostname> is the machine name where the html, javascript and image artifacts reside.
+Under most conditions <hostname> will be 'localhost' or a loopback address.

-The game is in play mode when the url is requested.
-The object is to make it to the top for each of the five columns   The player has three 3 lives.
+The object of the game is to make it to the top of each of the five columns.
+The player has three 3 lives.
 When the player gets down to 2 lives the blue gem reward will start moving across the screen.
 If the player can collide with the reward, the player will become invincible for a limited time.
 When the player is invincible the player image will change.
 When the 3 player lives are expended a 'Game Over' message will be shown giving the player the option to play again.
 This is accomplished by hitting the ENTER key.

 Player Controls:
 The arrow keys are used to control the movement of the player.